 The actual number and the value of the awards made will be entirely at the discretion of the Head and the Awards Committee.

-As a guide, up to six awards may be made available for the Senior School (Age 11–16).
+As a guide, up to ten awards may be made available for the Senior School (Age 11–16).
 These are for pupils joining in Year 7 or those joining /moving up into Year 9.
 A Senior School Scholarship will endure throughout a pupil’s time at the school, including sixth form.

-Scholarships, worth up to 75% of tuition fees, are now also available for those entering the Sixth Form.
+Up to five scholarships, worth up to 75% of tuition fees, are now also available for those entering the Sixth Form.

 Awards are made without regard to parental income and in value represent a percentage of the school fees.

-A number of Scholarships are also available for pupils wishing to join the Prep School (Age 4–10).
+Up to five Scholarships are also available for pupils wishing to join the Prep School (Age 4–10).
 These Scholarships are known as Community Scholarships and last for the period that the pupil is taught within the Prep School.The Community Scholarship is only open to pupils currently attending a state school.

 The Range of Scholarships